 |

-limited inflation capabilities.
-There is but a single genus Canthigaster, and
+section and have limited inflation capabilities.
+There is but a single

-by their elongated, pointed snouts.
-Canthigasters make for hardy, small (most
+their elongated, pointed snouts.
+Canthigasters make for hardy, small

-available species of Tobies in the aquarium interest.
+commonly available species of Tobies in the aquarium

 |